pulp/pulp_puppet/docs/user-guide/recipes.rst

 For install requests, Pulp will search all repositories to which the consumer is bound to find the requested module.
 If no version is specified, it will find the newest version available.
 Once the module has been found in a repository, dependency resolution will occur only within that repository.
+The install command will automatically install any dependencies.

 This example installs a specific version of the ``puppetlabs/stdlib`` module.